adnan-kutay-yuksel/tryhackme-all-rooms-database/README.md

 This project aims to:
 - Automatically scrape and gather information about TryHackMe rooms.
 - Organize the data into a structured CSV format for easy access and analysis.
-- Help users identify rooms based on their prferences and requirements.
+- Help users identify rooms based on their preferences and requirements.

 ## Collected Information